 6. The learner's attempt would be deleted and you would be brought back to the view attempts page where you can see the total number of left out attempts made by that learner.

-As an instructor, you always have the choice to select a particular learner's attempt for grading, when a learner has made multiple attempts to the quiz.
+As an instructor, you have the choice to select a particular learner's attempt for grading, when a learner has made multiple attempts to the quiz.
 By default, Teamie considers learner's most recent attempt for grading.

 1. On the submissions listing page, click View Attempts link shown next to each learner's name to view the submission(s) made by that learner.

-2. You may see the number of questions answered and the total time taken by the learner to finish the quiz, on learner's view submission page.
+2. On the learner's view submission page, you can see the number of questions answered and how many of them were correctly answered along with the total time taken by the learner to attempt the quiz.

 3. Go through learner's attempt before considering an attempt for grading.

-4. In case, you wish to consider any of the earlier attempt made by that learner for grading, then click the Attempts drop-down and select the attempt of your choice.
+4. By default the latest attempt will be considered for grading.
+In case, you wish to consider any of the earlier attempt made by that learner for grading, then click the Attempts drop-down and select the attempt of your choice.
 Then tick mark Consider this attempt for grading checkbox.

 5. The selected attempt would be considered for grading.

 1. On the submissions listing page, click View Attempts link shown next to the learner's name to view the submission(s) made by that learner.

 3. If the quiz includes any open-ended question(s), those would need to be manually graded by you (the instructor).

 4. Enter the score for each open ended question.
 The moment you enter score for each open ended question, the total Mark will be updated automatically.

 To add textual feedback, enter text in the Enter your comment here text box.

 7. Click the microphone icon to record audio comment.
 You can also add textual content along with the audio recording, if required.

 8. In case, browser prompts for an authorization before accessing your system's microphone, then please allow the browser to access your system's microphone and click Record button to record the audio comment.
 This is one time authorization.